Keeping the Promise for a Strong Economy Act (Budget Measures), 2002

 The Keeping the Promise for a Strong Economy Act (Budget Measures), 2002, also known as Bill 198, was an Ontario legislative bill effective April 7, 2003, which provides for regulation of securities issued in the province of Ontario.
 The legislation encompasses many areas.
-It is perhaps best known for clauses that provide equivalent legislation to the U.S. Sarbanes–Oxley Act (SarbOx) to protect investors by improving the accuracy and reliability of corporate disclosures.
+It is perhaps best known for clauses that provide equivalent legislation to the U.S. Sarbanes–Oxley Act (SOx) to protect investors by improving the accuracy and reliability of corporate disclosures.
 Thus, it is also known as the "Canadian Sarbanes–Oxley" act or C-SOX (see-socks).

 In October 2002, Janet Ecker, as Minister of Finance, introduced an omnibus bill in the legislature entitled Keeping the Promise for a Strong Economy Act (Budget Measures), 2002, now simply referred to as Bill 198.
 It was enacted as Chapter 22 of the Statutes of Ontario, 2002.
 Bill 198 received Royal Assent on December 9, 2002 and the amendments to the securities provisions of Bill 198 proclaimed in force on April 7, 2003.
 Bill 198 amends Part CXXIII.1 of the Ontario Securities Act.

 As budgetary legislation, it touched on many different aspects of government operation.
 Provisions included measures about corporate disclosure, auto insurance and tax.
 Thus, only a small portion of Bill 198 was relevant to "Sarbanes–Oxley" issues.

 In June 2003, all Canadian securities commissions (except the British Columbia Securities Commission) issued three regulations for public comment designed to build on Bill 198: